neuraloperator/neuraloperator/doc/source/theory_guide/neural_operators.rst

 By embracing this perspective, we gain the flexibility to reason about, and learn mappings between, functions defined on arbitrary continuous domains, transcending the constraints of fixed discretizations.

-In this work, we aim to generalize neural networks so that they can learn operators, the mappings between infinite-dimensional spaces, with a special focus on PDEs.
+We discuss how to generalize neural networks so that they can learn operators, the mappings between infinite-dimensional spaces, with a special focus on PDEs.
 For a comprehensive guide on principled approaches for extending neural architectures to function spaces for operator learning, see [3]_.